nathancahill/Anycomplete/README.md

 ### Usage

 Trigger with the hotkey `⌃⌥⌘G`.
 Once you start typing, suggestions will populate.
-They can be choosen with ⌘1-9 or by pressing the arrow keys and Enter.
+They can be choosen with `⌘1-9` or by pressing the arrow keys and Enter.
+Pressing `⌘C` copies the selected item to the clipboard.

 The hotkey can be changed by passing in arguments to `registerDefaultBindings` call (in your `~/.hammerspoon/init.lua` file)